aconkey/research_files/research.md

     -   Cannot reach global minimum of "Energy" function from local minimum (Boltzmann machine overcomes this with noise to shake it out)
     -   [Hopfield (1984)](http://www.pnas.org/content/81/10/3088.full.pdf) extended the network to have continuous unit values (using nonlinear sigmoid function)
     -   Traveling Salesman: can represent tours as NxN matrix with one 1 in each column and row, corresponding to one city at a time being visited only once.
 Energy function has multiple terms, each term imposing a constraint of the problem.
 Hopfield had success with <30 cities but it was shown later that the approach does not scale to larger problem spaces.
+-   Back-propagation
+    -   Input layer, output layer, one or more hidden layers.
+    -   A layer is often fully interconnected to the next layer in the stack, but not necessarily
+    -   No a priori knowledge of a mathematical function mapping input patterns to output patterns is needed; self-organization of the weights finds the mapping
+    -   Nonlinear activation function for hidden layer provides "soft" threshold
+    -   Standard sigmoid has "interesting" values for range [-3,3], i.e. values increase monotonically from 0 to 1 with a sharp increase around x=0; asymptotically goes to 0 for x < -3 and to 1 for x > 3
+    -   Sigmoid can be shifted left/right by adding/subtracting constant value - this is what the bias nodes do
+    -   In the error deltas for the output units &delta;<sub>j</sub> = (t<sub>j</sub> - a<sub>j</sub>)f<sup>&prime;</sup>(S<sub>j</sub>), the f<sup>&prime;</sup> forces a stronger correction when S<sub>j</sub> is near the rapid rise of the sigmoid (sigmoid derivative is a bell-shaped curve centered at 0)
+    -   In weight update &Delta; w<sub>ji</sub> = &eta; &delta;<sub>j</sub> a<sub>i</sub>, larger error &delta;<sub>j</sub> results in larger adjustments to incoming weights, larger activation a<sub>i</sub> of originating unit from lower layer results in larger weight adjustment.
+    -   Learning rate &eta; (usually in range [0.25, 0.75] can cause network instability if too large, and very slow training if too small.
+    -   A RMSE value < 0.1 indicates the training set is learned
+    -   Techniques for avoiding local minima and speeding up convergence:
+        -   change the learning rate
+        -   simulated annealing: start with large learning rate and attenuate its value as training proceeds
+        -   change number of hidden nodes
+        -   add noise to weights
+        -   momentum

 # Papers<a id="sec-2" name="sec-2"></a>